joelheaps/blog/content/local-hiking/index.md

 # Omaha, Nebraska Local Hiking

-🥾 This is a collection of some of my favorite hiking venues around the Omaha, Nebraska area, **organized roughly from North to South**.
+{{< dropcap char="T" >}}his is a collection of some of my favorite hiking venues around the Omaha, Nebraska area, **organized roughly from North to South**.
 It's a mix of parks, forests, and wildlife preserves within about an hour of the metro.
 Most of these places have a network of trails that are worth checking out, but sometimes I'll point out a specific one if it's notable.

 ## Sarah's Trail from Preparation Canyon to Jones Creek Pond